 - Pregnancy is normal and healthy for the female body.
 A woman’s health is affected by many factors including her nutrition, activity level and the amount of stress in her daily life.

 - Much of the work for a natural childbirth is completed before labor ever begins.
 Maintaining optimum health, understanding options and dealing with fears, concerns and worries allow women to more effectively handle the process of labor.

 - No woman chooses the circumstances of her labor and childbirth.
 She only decides how to respond to the labor as it progresses.

 - Childbirth is a normal and healthy process for most women.
 A healthy woman should have only about a 5% chance of a complication during the childbirth process.

 - The amount of discomfort felt, and the extent to which labor is painful is dependent on several factors.
 Some factors can be controlled, some can be influenced, and others are unchangeable.

 - Every woman is a unique individual.
 By understanding their unique physical and mental strengths, women improve their probability of experiencing a physiologic birth.

 Meet the Author

-Jennifer Vanderlaan MSN MPH is a certified nurse-midwife who began working with expectant families as a childbirth educator and doula in 2000.
-She lives in Atlatna, GA where she is nearly finished with a PhD in nursing.
+Jennifer Vanderlaan PhD, MPH APRN is a certified nurse-midwife who began working with expectant families as a childbirth educator and doula in 2000.
+She lives in Atlanta, GA where she teaches nursing.
 Her research focus is health systems and maternal health.
-Her current projects explore waterbirth, maternal mortality, and hospital levels of care.
+Her current projects explore water birth, maternal mortality, and geographic disparities in the United States.